• Skip to primary navigation

 Introduction Of Inheritance in Java

 The process by which one class acquires the data member (Variables) and member functions (methods) of another class that process is called inheritance.
-The main benefits of Inheritance are it provides code reusability so that a class can extend the properties and behaviors of an existing class.
-After that, they need to write only the unique new features.
+The main benefit of Inheritance is it provides code reusability so that a class can extend the properties and behaviors of an existing class.
+After that, we need to write only the unique new features.

 Important Terminology Of Inheritance